 What causes chronic pain?

-In many cases, the cause of chronic pain can be very difficult to diagnose.
+In many cases, the cause can be very difficult to diagnose.
 Typically it is caused by an injury that was left untreated.
 However, nerve damage can also be a common culprit.

 Diseases can also cause chronic pain such as cancer, the various forms of arthritis, obesity, MS and many more.